-You should make an appointment with the clerk or deputy clerk in the appropriate jurisdiction.
-Take the original signed will and certified death certificate, along with a listing of any and all assets owned by the deceased, and if you can, an estimated value of those assets.
-You may be given some forms to fill out prior to your appointment that will help.
+You can make an appointment with the clerk or deputy clerk in the appropriate jurisdiction.
+Take the original signed will and official death certificate, a listing of any assets owned by the deceased, and, if you can, the estimated value of those assets.

 The will usually names an executor/administrator.
-If there is no will or no named executor, the court may appoint an administrator.
-This person must take an oath to carry out the duties of the administrator, which are to determine the value and debts of the estate, pay the bills and taxes, and distribute the leftover assets.
+If there is no will or no named executor, the court will appoint one.
+This person must take an oath to carry out the duties of the executor.
+They will be expected to determine the value and debts of the estate, pay the bills and taxes, and distribute any leftover assets to the heirs.

-Since there is a considerable amount of time involved, the executor or administrator is allowed to be compensated generally up to 5% of the assets handled.
+Since a considerable amount of time and energy is involved in carrying out executor responsibilities, they are allowed compensation of up to 5% of the assets they handle.

-When the will is filed in Virginia, a number of taxes need to be paid.
-They include a Virginia probate tax of $1.00 state tax and $.33 local tax per $1,000 of the estate, state taxes, and Federal taxes.
-In addition, the final tax return, personal property tax return, and an estate income tax return must be filed.
+When the will is filed in Virginia, a number of taxes will need to be paid.
+They include a Virginia probate tax of $1.00 state tax per $1,000 of the estate, and $.33 local tax per $1,000 of the estate.
+A final tax return, personal property tax return, and an estate income tax return must also be filed.